seinecle/blog/_posts/2025-03-30-the-tigers-and-the-cliff.md

 - **Precondition 2:** Students have been taught how to use it effectively and responsibly.
 - **Assignment policy:** Don’t fully allow or fully ban it.
 Allow specific uses, and prohibit others.

 Writing a list of permitted and banned uses is tough.
 One pragmatic approach: specify what’s not allowed, and require students to document how they used generative AI.
+For instance:

+- OK to use generative AI for research, ideation spell check, revision of style
+- OK to use generative AI for post production on visual assets (upscaling, filters...)
+- NOT OK for the drafting / writing of text or the production of the visual.

 It may sound bureaucratic—but it’s more realistic than either extreme.

 # Conclusion
 This post was inspired by conversations at my workplace and recent discussions [on Bluesky](https://bsky.app/profile/disabilitystor1.bsky.social/post/3llhkutjz7k2q) and [on Twitter](https://x.com/HKBradshaw/status/1906031696794796196).
 I’d love to continue the discussion!